Diabetic foot ulcer: Prevention

 Many diabetic shoes have velcro closures for ease of application and removal.

 Steps to prevent diabetic foot ulcers include frequent review by a foot specialist and multidisciplinary team, good foot hygiene, diabetic socks and shoes, as well as avoiding injury.
 Foot-care education combined with increased surveillance can reduce the incidence of serious foot lesions.

-There is no high-quality researches that evaluate the complex intervention of combining two or more preventive strategies in preventing diabetic foot ulcer.
+There is no high-quality research that evaluate the complex intervention of combining two or more preventive strategies in preventing diabetic foot ulcer.

 Monitoring and prediction

 People with loss of feeling in their feet should inspect their feet on a daily basis to ensure that there are no wounds starting to develop.
 Monitoring a person's feet can help in predicting the likelihood of developing ulcers.

 A common method for this is using a special thermometer to look for spots on the foot that have a higher temperature, which indicate the possibility of an ulcer developing.
 At the same time there is no strong scientific evidence supporting the effectiveness of at-home foot temperature monitoring.

 The current guideline in the United Kingdom recommends collecting 8-10 pieces of information for predicting the development of foot ulcers.
 A simpler method proposed by researchers provides a more detailed risk score based on three pieces of information (insensitivity, foot pulse, previous history of ulcers or amputation).
 This method is not meant to replace people regularly checking their own feet, but to complement it.